dblia/ganeti/man/gnt-instance.rst

     any other instance until it gets released.

 mode
-    specifies the connection mode for this NIC: routed, bridged or openvswitch.
+    specifies the connection mode for this NIC: routed, bridged, openvswitch or macvtap.

 link
-    in bridged or openvswitch mode specifies the interface to attach this NIC to, in routed mode it's intended to differentiate between different routing tables/instance groups (but the meaning is dependent on the network script, see **gnt-cluster**\(8) for more details).
-Note that openvswitch support is also hypervisor dependent.
+    in bridged, openvswitch or macvtap mode specifies the interface to attach this NIC to, in routed mode it's intended to differentiate between different routing tables/instance groups (but the meaning is dependent on the network script, see **gnt-cluster**\(8) for more details).
+Note that openvswitch and macvtap support are also hypervisor dependent.

 network
     derives the mode and the link from the settings of the network